ibm-cloud-docs/dr-automation-powervs/create-instance-powervs.md

 # Create an instance for {{site.data.keyword.DR_full_notm}}
 {: #cinstance}

-Creating an instance for {{site.data.keyword.DR_full}} in IBM Cloud allows you to set up disaster recovery configurations, including resource allocation and high availability options.
+Creating an instance for {{site.data.keyword.DR_full_notm}} in IBM Cloud allows you to set up disaster recovery configurations, including resource allocation and high availability options.
 This instance serves as a failover mechanism in case of a disaster recovery event.
 By following the procedure below, you can deploy the orchestrator with the necessary configurations to meet your disaster recovery requirements.
 {:shortdesc: .shortdesc}

 ## Procedure